OS-SFT/06-COLLABORATORS-PARTNERS/README.md

 - link to website
 - other, tba

-All other content below should be removed
+All other content below should be removed/moved

 ----------------------------------------